VC Glossary

 - Drag-Along RightsDrag-Along

-Drag-along rights compel minority stockholders to join a sale of the company approved by a defined majority (typically the board, the preferred, and the common).
-Each signatory of the Voting Agreement agrees in advance to vote their shares in favor of the sale and waive dissenters' rights, which lets the company close a stock acquisition without holdouts.
+Drag-along rights compel minority shareholders to join a sale of the company approved by a defined majority (typically some combination of the board, the preferred holders, and the common holders).
+Each signatory of the shareholders' agreement agrees in advance to vote their shares in favor of the sale and waive dissent rights, which lets the company close a stock sale without holdouts.

 - Equity FinancingEquity Round